CosmicMind/Material/README.md

 # Material

-Welcome to **Material,** a library used to create beautiful applications.
+Welcome to **Material,** a Material Design library used to create beautiful applications.
 Material's animation system has been completely reworked to take advantage of [Motion](https://github.com/CosmicMind/Motion), a library dedicated to animations and transitions.

 ## Photos Sample